GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

         Execute the workflow for the first time (if you have not already).

         ```bash
-        nextflow run Sydney-Informatics-Hub/nf-core-demo -profile test,singularity
+        nextflow run christopher-hakkaart/nf-core-demo -profile test,singularity
         ```

-        Use the task ID shown for the `FASTQC` process and use it to find and `touch` a the `sample1_R1.fastq.gz` file:
+        Use the task ID shown for the `FASTQC` process and use it to find and `touch` the `sample1_R1.fastq.gz` file:

         ```bash
-        touch work/ff/21abfa87cc7cdec037ce4f36807d32/sample1_R1.fastq.gz
+        touch work/0e/be670c87cc7cdec037ce4f36807d32/sample1_R1.fastq.gz
         ```

         Execute the workflow again with the `-resume` command option:

         ```bash
-        nextflow run Sydney-Informatics-Hub/nf-core-demo -profile test,singularity -resume
+        nextflow run christopher-hakkaart/nf-core-demo -profile test,singularity -resume
         ```

         You should that 2 of 4 tasks for `FASTQC` and the `MULTIQC` task were invalid and were executed again.